chronzerg/Janderland/source/_drafts/First-Signs.md

 date: 2016-05-02 19:25:52
 ---

-Jey walked into the break room, his coffee mug in hand. <!-- more --> The last minutes the sun's rays glowed through the room's tinted windows.
+Jey walked into the break room, his coffee mug in hand. <!-- more --> Last minute sun rays glowed through the room's tinted windows.
 This late in the day, the light's slow decay was almost noticable.
 He approached his locker and touched his hand against it's handle.
 Immediately recognizing his familiar skin, the locker softly clicked open.
 Inside was a bag of coffee beans, several TV dinners, and a six pack of soda.
 He grabbed the coffee and closed the locker door.

 The coffee beans tinkled as he poured them into his grinder.
 This was the only sound in the room, save the light footsteps of the humanoid robot behind him.
 "May", he called out.
 The footsteps paused for a moment and a gentle feminin voice responded.
 "Yes Jey?"